-- Any disease or condition that affects your immune system and impairs your ability to heal or makes you more prone to infections, such as rheumatoid arthritis, lupus, HIV and other autoimmune disorders.
+- Any disease or condition that affects your immune system and impairs your ability to heal or makes you more prone to infections.
+These include rheumatoid arthritis, lupus, HIV and other autoimmune disorders.

-- Taking an immunosuppressive medication for any reason.
+- Taking an immunosuppressive medicine for any reason.